-Are you searching for beautiful beaches for a destination wedding, a honeymoon, a romantic getaway, or family beach vacations?
+Are you searching for beautiful beaches for a destination wedding, a honeymoon, a romantic getaway, or a family beach vacation?
 Are you into watersports like snorkeling, swimming, surfing, diving, and parasailing?
-Or are you more of a lay on the beach and get a tan type of beach bum?
+Or are you more of a lay-on-the-beach-and-get-a-tan type of beach bum?

 From pastel pink, sparkling white, and golden tan to black, purple, and even green, the world’s most beautiful beaches offer a wide array of textures, shades, and colorful mixtures.

-Swaying palm trees and turquoise water tinged with sapphire, aqua, azure, and more blue words completes this serene scene.
+Swaying palm trees and turquoise water tinged with sapphire, aqua, azure, and more blue words complete this serene scene.

 Beach activities like catching a wave, building sandcastles, scooping up seashells, and just relaxing in the sun are popular on city beaches, tropical islands, and any secluded beach around the world.